KuriosPatatakis/CS2-ESP-Release-Files/README.md

-# CS2-ESP-Release-Files [Do not play cs2 until the xss exploit is fixed]
+# CS2-ESP-Release-Files [Do not play cs2 until the xss exploit is fixed.Be safe]
 Simple menu by kurios patatakis

 Step 1) Load the cheat driver